Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 This is the transcript of the Ralph Slatyer Address on Science and Society by President of the Australian Academy of Science, Professor Chennupati Jagadish AC, on the Cooperative Research Australia 2025 National Innovation Policy Forum.
 The occasion was held on the National Press Club of Australia on Monday 3 November 2025.

-Check in opposition to supply.
+Check towards supply.

 Good afternoon.

-Patricia – thanks on your type introduction.
+Patricia – thanks to your form introduction.

 I pay my respects to their Elders, previous and current.